zikula/core/README.md

 -----------------

 Zikula makes use of [Composer](https://getcomposer.org/) to manage and download all dependencies.
-If cloning via github, composer must be run prior to installation.
+If cloning via github, Composer must be run prior to installation.
 Run:

     `composer self-update`
     `composer install`